PLM, ERP, CRM, PIM … Oh My! Demystifying Retail Software Terminology

 - The capacity to view historical data to see who completed which tasks.

-With so many different features falling under the PLM umbrella, it’s important to implement product lifecycle management software that’s customized to your team’s unique needs.
-Retailers and suppliers need a PLM solution that’s industry specific.
-Only retail PLMs offer the option to interface with external stakeholders –– such as buyers, suppliers, manufacturers, etc. And only a retail PLM can free your sales team from Excel documents and email communications.
+Many different features fall under the PLM umbrella, so it’s important to implement product lifecycle management software that has the right built-in integrations for your team’s unique needs.
+Retailers and suppliers need a unified PLM & PIM solution that’s industry specific.
+Only unified collaboration platforms with PLM, PIM, and CRM tools give teams the option to interface with external stakeholders –– such as buyers, suppliers, manufacturers, etc. And only a Unified Product Product Collaboration Platform can free your sales team from Excel documents and email communications.

 We take a deeper dive into PLM solutions in The Ultimate Guide to Product Lifecycle Management Software, which you can find here.